richardvenneman/appsignal-docs/source/ruby/configuration/load-order.html.md

    configuration file.
 Read more about it in the [Pull Request on GitHub](https://github.com/appsignal/appsignal-ruby/pull/180).

 The configuration is loaded in a five step process.
-Starting with the defaults and ending with reading environment variables.
+Starting with the gem defaults and ending with reading environment variables.
 The configuration options can be mixed without losing configuration from a different option.
 Using an initializer, a configuration file and environment variables together will work.

-### 1. Agent defaults
+### 1. Gem defaults

-The AppSignal gem starts with loading its default configuration, setting paths and enables certain features.
+The AppSignal gem starts with loading its default configuration, setting paths and enabling certain features.

 The agent defaults can be found in the [gem source] (https://github.com/appsignal/appsignal-ruby/blob/master/lib/appsignal/config.rb)